ALTIBASE/Documents/Manuals/Altibase_7.1/eng/API User's Manual.md

 ##### How to Author an Application depending on the Setting of XA_NAME in xa_open

-n XA applications, a cursor is valid only for a single transaction.
+In XA applications, a cursor is valid only for a single transaction.
 This means that a cursor must be opened after the start of execution of a transaction, and must be closed before the transaction is completed (i.e. committed or rolled back).

 ###### How to Author an Application when Using the Default Connection